coreeng/core-platform-docs/content/cecg-idp/platform/master-and-node-upgrades.md

 * [Node Affinity interactions](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity)
 * Attached Persistent Volumes (Detachment/Reattachment can take time)

-#### The BLUE-GREEN strategy

-This strategy involves GKE creating a new set of node resources (the "green" nodes), with the new node configuration before evicting any workloads on the original resources (the "blue" nodes).
-It's important to note that GKE will keep the "blue" nodes until all traffic have been shifted to the "green" nodes.

-**Primary Pros**

-* Rollback mid upgrade if issues arise are possible
-* A safe space(green) for testing out the release
-* As close to 0 downtime as possible

-**Primary Cons**

-* Significant cost
-* Complexity
-* Resources need to be available otherwise the upgrade will fail

-Upgrading using full environment replication is a resource-intensive approach.
-Upgrading requires creating a complete copy of the existing environment, effectively doubling resource needs.
-As mentioned earlier, this method requires having all the necessary resources upfront to prevent upgrade failures

 #### The SURGE strategy

 This strategy upgrades nodes in a rolling fashion.
 Nodes are drained of traffic, upgraded,